DragnaCarta/Curse-of-Strahd-Reloaded/Act III - The Broken Land/Arc J - The Stolen Gem.md

 Should the players express interest in destroying the Gulthias Tree itself, Kavan warns them against doing so, noting that, while he does not know the source of its power, it is the host to a great and terrible evil.
 He can share, however, that until the mage taught the druids to command its children, the tree took little action on its own and appeared content to remain atop Yester Hill.
 Should the players defeat the druids of the Forest Folk, he notes, they will likely find the Gulthias Tree to pose little threat to them or their friends.

 If the players have additional questions about Kavan, the Forest Folk, or the enchanted gemstones, Kavan informs them that one of the druids—an elder named Svarog—wields a gnarled wand forged of petrified wood.
 Kavan promises to answer all of the players’ questions if they retrieve Svarog’s wand and return it to Kavan’s cairn.

+> [!abstract]+ **Kavan's Shame**
+> If a player asks Kavan about his epitaph, he replies, "I failed my people in life.
+In death, I wish to atone for those mistakes."
-## K4b.
+## J4b.
 The Nightmare
 After departing Kavan’s cairn, the players can return to the path and continue traveling south to Yester Hill.
-After one and one-quarter miles and an additional twenty-five minutes, the players encounter Strahd von Zarovich riding his **nightmare**, Bucephalus.
+After one and one-quarter miles and an additional twenty-five minutes, the players encounter Strahd von Zarovich riding his **nightmare**, Beucephalus.
 Read:

 <div class="description">
 <p>"Good evening," echoes a voice from ahead of you, "or, perhaps, good morning?"</p>